 Check out the Gesù Nuovo church unique facade

 Chiesa del Gesù Nuovo was first built as Palazzo Sanseverino in the 15th century and was later converted into a 16th-century church.
 Giuseppe Valeriani designed its unique facade, covered in pyramid shapes that make a great visual experience.
 It’s a great place to snap a few photos, too.

 Explore the Ancient Art at the Museo Archeologico Nazionale

 Out of many museums and galleries in Naples, Museo Archeologico Nazionale is the most impressive one.
 It houses the world’s finest collection of ancient Greco-Roman arts and artefacts, including the most impressive Roman finds of Pompeii and Herculaneum.
 Colorful Pompei frescos and mosaics, early Greek sculptures, Herculaneum bronze finds – it’s all there.
 Don’t skip the secret room – a collection of saucy ancient erotica.

-Even though Naples is best explored by foot, this modern metro station will force you to use the public transportation at least once.
-The Toledo Metro station won the LEAF Award ‘2013 as “Public building of the year” and according to CNN it’s the most beautiful metro stop in Europe.
+This station won the LEAF Award ‘2013 as “Public building of the year” and according to CNN is the most beautiful metro stop in Europe.
 Check it out to see why.

 Visit the Castles